 How Do I Choose the Right Therapist For Me?

 Finding the right therapist is one of the most important parts of therapy.
 It lays the foundation for building trust and feeling comfortable exploring personal experiences and difficult emotions.
-When choosing a therapist you might consider the training, years of experience, theoretical orientation or the therapist’s specialty.
+When choosing a therapist things to also consider are training, years of experience, theoretical orientation and the therapist’s specialty.

 Is Therapy Confidential?